manojvenaram/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ## Algorithm

- 1.Import the required libraries.
+ 1. Import the required libraries.
- 2.Upload the csv file and read the dataset.
+ 2. Upload the csv file and read the dataset.
- 3.Check for any null values using the isnull() function.
+ 3. Check for any null values using the isnull() function.
- 4.From sklearn.tree inport DecisionTreeRegressor.
+ 4. From sklearn.tree inport DecisionTreeRegressor.
- 5.Import metrics and calculate the Mean squared error.
+ 5. Import metrics and calculate the Mean squared error.
- 6.Apply metrics to the dataset, and predict the output.
+ 6. Apply metrics to the dataset, and predict the output.

 ## Program:
 ```